rdoxenham/openstack-training/documentation/openstack-manual.md

 OpenStack provides a metadata service for instances to receive some instance-specific configuration after first-boot and mimics what public cloud offerings such as Amazon AWS/EC2 provide.
 A prime example of data contained in the metadata service is a public key, one that can be used to connect directly into an instance via ssh.
 Other examples include executable code ('user-data'), allocating system roles, security configurations etc. In this lab we'll do two things, register and use a public key for authentication and execute a post-boot script on our instances.

 OpenStack provides the metadata API via a RESTful interface, the API listens on a designated nide and awaits a connection from a client.
-Clients that want to access the metadata service *always* use a specific IP address (169.254.169.254), Quantum automatically routes all HTTP connections to this address to the Nova metadata-api via the quantum-metadata-agent service and is therefore aware of which instance made the connection; again, this is done via NAT.
+Clients that want to access the metadata service *always* use a specific IP address (169.254.169.254), Quantum automatically routes all HTTP connections to this address to the Nova metadata-api via the neutron-metadata-agent service and is therefore aware of which instance made the connection; again, this is done via NAT.

 The data contained by the service is created by the users upon creation of an instance, OpenStack provides multiple ways of including this data, dependent on the type of information being included.
 It's down to the creators of the VM image to configure the boot-up process so that it automatically connects into the metadata service and retrieves (and processes) the data.
 There are two primary ways of doing this, the first option is to handcrank a first-boot script that sifts through the metadata and applies any changes manually, the second is to use 'cloud-init', a package that understands the metadata service and knows how to make the required changes over a wide variety of Linux-based operating systems.
 For example, if a public key has been assigned to an instance, it will automatically download it and install it into the correct location.